ui5-community/ui5-ecosystem-showcase/packages/ui5-task-cachebuster/README.md

-# UI5 task for zipping all project resources
-## <span style="color:red">This task is only relevant for standalone applications!</span>
+## This task is only relevant for standalone applications!

 Task for [ui5-builder](https://github.com/SAP/ui5-builder), enabling cachebusting for standalone applications.